• Skip to main content

 Published: September 27, 2022 by Andrea · This post may contain affiliate links.
 Please read the disclosures and disclaimers page for details.

-This apple cinnamon cake is moist, fluffy and so delicious.
+This recipe makes an apple cinnamon cake that is moist, fluffy and so delicious.
 It is full of apples so you’ll find apples in every bite and as we all know; cinnamon always goes great with apples and this cake is definitely no exception.

 Apple cinnamon cake

-Apple cinnamon cake is my favourite dessert to make when I have left over apples that are on the verge of going bad.
+Apple cinnamon cake is my favourite dessert to make when I have uneaten apples left in the fridge.
 It is a delicious dessert that goes perfect with custard or ice-cream but also taste great eaten alone.

 Ingredients for Apple Cinnamon Cake